Natthhz/discord-bot/README.md

 3. Create a `config.json` or `.env` file and insert your Discord bot token (in this case, for the token is located in bot2.js).

 4. Run the bot:

+FYI: maybe I forgot a bit about the how to operate it because this was made and abandoned 2-3 years ago